allebone/help.omni.af.mil/docs/PEX/Ops.md

 !!! notes "Notes"
     * Binder Types cannot be deleted if a squadron in the database is using the binder type.
     * Due to the visibility model used in Binders Setup, the names and descriptions of Binder Types should clearly indicate what units/communities are to use the binder type and for what purpose\(s\).
 This is especially important for units in MAJCOM databases.
-This practice will minimize different units using the same binder type for different purposes and eventual y having conflicting standards in the structure.
+Clear and proper names/descriptions will minimize the risk of units using the same binder type for different purposes, which could eventually lead to conflicting standards in the structure.

-**Documentation Folders**
+### Documentation Folders

 Documentation folders are tabs or sections within a binder.
 Here in Setup, you set the default folder structure for each binder type; thus, each binder created using a binder type is automatical y populated with the default folder structure for that binder type.
 Users have the capability to also retroactively insert the new folders to existing binders already using the Binder Type.
 This feature was added to make it easier to maintain a common folder structure for specific Binder Types.

-**Add a Documentation Folder to a Binder Type**
+_Add a Documentation Folder to a Binder Type_

 1. Select the appropriate Binder Type in the drop-down at the top.
-2. Either select Add at the top of the page or right-click in the grid and select Add in the popup menu.
+2. select `Add` at the top of the page or right-click in the grid and select `Add` in the popup menu.
 3. Enter the Name and optionally the Description for the folder.
-4. Click Save or Save & New to continue adding more folders.
+4. Click `Save` or `Save & New` to continue adding more folders.
 5. Save

-If there are currently any binders in the database which use the selected Binder Type and you have Administrator or Binder Administrator to the squadrons using those binders, the Add New Folders to Binders dialog will open.
+If there are currently any binders in the database which use the selected Binder Type and you have Administrator or Binder Administrator to the squadrons using those binders, the _Add New Folders to Binders_ dialog will open.
 Click in the check box for any existing binders to which you need to add the new folder.

 !!! note "Note"
-    Users wil only be able to see, and add the new folder to, binders in squadrons to which they have Administrator or Binder Administrator role.
+    Users wil only be able to see (and add the new folder to) binders in squadrons to which they have Administrator or Binder Administrator role.
 Other squadrons may be using the binder type, but their existing binders will not be affected.
 However, all binders created in the future using that binder type wil include the added documentation folder.

-**Edit a Documentation Folder in a Binder Type**
+_Edit a Documentation Folder in a Binder Type_

 1. Select the appropriate Binder Type in the drop-down at the top.
 2. Either select View/Edit at the top of the page or right-click in the grid and select View/Edit in the pop-up menu.